 Volunteers serve as a valuable resource who assist Sheriff's Office employees in providing quality law enforcement services to the citizens of Seminole County.
 The Sheriff’s Office accepts volunteers to serve in the following capacities: Citizen on Patrol (CoP), Administrative Volunteer, Reserve Deputy Sheriff, Chaplain, Intern and Victim Advocate.

 - Administrative Volunteers

-Administrative volunteers provide a variety of administrative and analytical assistance and are assigned to various divisions where they operate under the manager of the unit and receive training as needed.
+Dependent on availability, administrative volunteers provide a variety of administrative assistance and are assigned to various divisions where they operate under the manager of the unit and receive training as needed.

 - Chaplain Corps

 Chaplain Corps members are a part of the religious community who are available for guidance, counseling and comfort for employees and their families, as well as the public.
 They are members of the International Conference of Police Chaplains.

 Citizens on Patrol (CoP) patrol the community in specially marked vehicles and assist deputies, when requested, with traffic control, traffic crashes, and disabled vehicles.
 CoPs also assist with community events, providing escort duties for funeral processions or visiting dignitaries, and helping with special assignments and operations as needed.